-Ducks - what are we doing?
+Farmed duck welfare - what are we doing?

-RSPCA welfare standards for farmed ducks
+Developing welfare standards for farmed ducks

-Along with many other requirements, the standards specify that ducks must have full body access to water to carry out their important water-related activities such as preening.
+We encourage all producers to rear their ducks according to our detailed RSPCA welfare standards for domestic/common ducks.
+We've developed these to ensure higher standards of welfare are met, from hatching to slaughter.
+Along with many other requirements, the standards specify that ducks must have full body access to water to carry out their natural water-related activities, such as preening.

 Research on farmed duck welfare

 We consulted with the duck industry, including producers, vets, researchers and other poultry experts, to discuss the results of the research and consider how best to strengthen our welfare standards for domestic/common ducks in this area.
-New standards have been developed, which build on the current requirements.